You don’t say no when J.K. Rowling invites you to explore New York City.

 9:50 a.m. — Brasserie Ruhlmann Restaurant

 The crowd erupted as Rowling entered the Brasserie Ruhlmann restaurant, one of those expense account-haunts in Rockefeller Plaza.
 While Rowling was on the “Today” show next door touting the new trailer, a photographer spent several minutes exhaustively arranging the 60-plus digital influencers who were posing for a group picture with the famed author.
 His efforts were for naught.
-The perfect formation collapsed the moment Rowling entered the room as the crowd immediately gravitated toward Rowling when she neared the group.
+The perfect formation collapsed the moment Rowling entered the room as the crowd immediately gravitated toward her.

 Rowling kept repeating, “This is amazing” as she made rounds hugging fans, most of whom asked permission before embracing the literary doyenne.
 At one point she shouted, “I’m going to cry!”
 One lucky fan even got a fist bump from the queen.
 Rowling then teased the upcoming “Fantastic Beasts” installment, saying, “There’s a lot in there for you guys.”
 She remained tight-lipped when it came to spoilers.
 “Oh, I wish I could tell you…,” she said laughing.
 She did drop a little hint before slipping away: “When you see the trailer in an hour, don’t speak to each other until the end because there’s a name you’ll want to hear.”
 Cue huge gasps from around the room.
 (We’d tell you the name but Warner Bros. would dip into its bag of hexes to get back at us).